wrist mechanics online course featured image

 Failure to Release at The Right Time

-Releasing the club is essentially squaring the clubface.
+Releasing the club is squaring the clubface through impact.
 If you do it too late, you hit the ball with an open clubface, and it heads to the right of your target.

 If you do it too early, you’ll hit the ball to the left of your target.
 The key is to time the release properly so you can hit your golf ball straight.

 Leaving Weight Back On the Trail Leg

 Weight transfers throughout the golf swing.
-For a standard 7 iron full swing shot your weight will start mostly balanced between the legs and then it will transfer to the trail leg and then back to the lead leg.
+For a standard 7-iron full swing shot, your weight will start mostly balanced between the legs, and then it will transfer to the trail leg and then back to the lead leg.

 Leaving weight back on the trail leg is a common cause of inconsistency for amateur players.

-You can work on a drill, as seen in the video from Rob Cheney above, where you lean forward on the lead leg and preset the weight transfer.
-This will teach you to be more consistent and to strike the ball cleaner.
+You can work on a drill, as seen in the video from Rob Cheney below, where you lean forward on the lead leg and preset the weight transfer.

 Too Much Extension in the Lead Wrist at The Top of the Swing

-After studying more than 1,000,000 golf swings and paying close attention to the lead wrist position, we found the number one cause of inconsistency to be too much extension in the lead wrist at the top of the backswing.
+After studying more than 1,000,000 golf swings and paying close attention to the lead wrist position, we found the number one cause of inconsistency in golf to be too much extension in the lead wrist at the top of the backswing.

-wrist position at the top of the backswing and hackmotion app
+wrists at the top of the backswing

 You must square the clubface or turn that extension into flexion on the downswing.